aadhitya-sriram/AI-Research-Assistant/README.md

-# 🧠 Aadhitya Sriram AI Research Assistant
+# 🧠 AI Research Assistant

 **A modular, extensible, and agent-powered personal research assistant built using the [LlamaIndex](https://github.com/jerryjliu/llama_index) ecosystem.**
 It runs locally on your Windows machine and leverages custom tools for PDF summarization, data analysis, translation, dictionary lookups, web search, and more.